krprzenioslo/Hystrixwiki2/Plugins.md

 Hystrix supports the modification or addition of behavior using plugin implementations.

-They can be registered using the HystrixPlugin service and will then apply to all [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) and [HystrixCollapser](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCollapser.html) implementations and override all others.
+They can be registered using the [HystrixPlugins](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/strategy/HystrixPlugins.html) service and will then apply to all [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html) and [HystrixCollapser](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCollapser.html) implementations and override all others.

 ## Plugin Types